 NEW YORK, NY.- Moretti Fine Art

-Moretti Fine Art will show at TEFAF a group of works from the collection of Carlo de Carlo (1931-1999), Florence s undisputed leading dealer in gold-ground paintings, medieval and Renaissance art.
-As well as being a successful and highly-respected dealer he formed a private collection which was a monument to his connoisseurship.
-From this collection comes a triptych of the Enthroned Virgin and Child with Angels and Saints; the Redeemer; the Annuncation by the Master of the Richardson Triptych (c.1370-1415), which is remarkably well preserved, retaining its side panels while the chalk paste decoration ornamenting the three compartments is almost intact.
-A comparison with the photograph of the painting published by Berenson in 1918 shows no significant change in its condition.
-The work reveals the inspired descriptive style of the master who was able to dwell with meticulous attention on the attributes of the saints and on the elegant inscriptions of the scrolls, revealing remarkable skill in the execution. (price in excess of 1,000,000)
+One of the key examples from the De Carlo collection, which illustrates the collectors aesthetic in this New York exhibition, is a triptych of the Enthroned Virgin and Child with Angels and Saints; the Redeemer; the Annunciation by the Master of the Richardson Triptych (c.1370-1415).
+This delightful work is remarkably well preserved, retaining its side panels, while the chalk paste decoration ornamenting the three compartments is almost intact.
+A comparison with the photograph of the painting published by Berenson in 1918 shows no significant change in its condition. (price in excess of $1,400,000).